DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk.md

 promo_content:
     - content/train-to-be-a-teacher/promos/get-adviser-promo
 navigation: 20.20
+navigation_title: Teach in England if you trained overseas
-navigation_description: Find out how you can bring your skills and perspective to an English classroom, working as part of a world class education system.
+navigation_description: Find out how you can bring your skills and perspective to an English classroom if you're a qualified teacher from outside the UK.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0002.jpg"
 backlink: "../../"